NiekMSoftware/NiekMSoftware/README.md

 C#

 ## Contact Me
-You can easily reach me by mailing to niek+gitcontact@meletstudios.com and also over on Discord!
+You can easily reach me by mailing to niek+gitcontact@meletstudios.com and also over on my [Discord] server!